zongqianwu/zongqianwu.github.io/_pages/about.md

 I am a Computer Science PhD candidate at University of Electronic Science and Technology of China (UESTC).
 I obtained my master's degree in Software Engineering at Guangxi Normal University (GXNU) in 2023 under the supervision of <a href="https://scholar.google.com/citations?user=-bk1CrcAAAAJ"> Prof.Xiaofeng Zhu</a>.
 Before that, received my bachelor's degree in Applied Statistics at Yulin Normal University in 2020.

 My research interest includes <span style="color: #00f;">prompt learning, LLMs, VLMs, and graph representation learning</span>.
-I recently want to work on AI healthcare projects.

 If you are interested in me, please contact wkzongqianwu@gmail.com.